opencor/opencor/src/3rdparty/QtWebKit/README.txt

       Note: the GnuWin32 version of Flex is not suitable, hence we use Win flex-bison instead.
     - Linux, i.e. running the following command from the terminal:
-       $ sudo apt-get install bison flex gperf libicu-dev libsqlite3-dev libxrender-dev as well as building ICU from source (see http://site.icu-project.org/download/; make sure to get the version used by Qt) and from there:
+       $ sudo apt-get install bison flex gperf libicu-dev libsqlite3-dev libxrender-dev as well as building ICU from source (see http://site.icu-project.org/download/; make sure to get the version used by Qt; find /opt/Qt -name *icu*) and from there:
        $ cd [ICU]
        $ mkdir build
        $ cd build